vulekamali/ocds-data-summary/README.md

     docker-compose run --rm web python manage.py migrate docker-compose up

+This will start the web and app containers.
+The web container automatically reloads Python code changes.
+The worker app does not, and has to be restarted for it to run the modified code.

 If you need to destroy and recreate your dev setup, e.g. if you've messed up your database data or want to switch to a branch with an incompatible database schema,